jojal5/Extremes.jl/docs/src/getting_started.md

 #### GEV parameters estimation

-In this example, the Generalized Extreme Value distribution is fitted by maximum likelihood to the annual maximum sea-levels at Port-Pirie.
+In this example, the Generalized Extreme Value (GEV) distribution is fitted by maximum likelihood to the annual maximum sea-levels at Port-Pirie.

 The data have been loaded in a *DataFrame*.
 The function `gevfit` can be called directly using the dataframe as the first argument and the data column symbol as the second argument as follows: